-    Video: Winter in Ukraine
+Video: Scenes from a Winter in Ukraine

 In Ukraine, winter has been especially harsh, with limited access to electricity during the dark, cold months of the year.
 Many families are living underground in basements, conserving fuel for generators that provide heat and power.
 We got a rare glimpse into life in Ukraine from photographer Sasha Leahovcenco, who documented the distribution of LuminAID lanterns made possible by Mosaic Church.
 Watch the video below: